 Tongass Context: Reported as ~92% of the forest within roadless protections (hence highly impacted).
 (USDA), (The Verge)

-Timeline: The initial 21-day public comment period opened August 27, 2025 and closed September 19, 2025, drawing approximately 600,000 comments.
-USDA's draft Environmental Impact Statement and proposed rule are now expected in Spring 2026 (originally targeted for March), accompanied by a second public comment period.
+Timeline: The initial 21-day public comment period opened August 27, 2025 and closed September 19, 2025, drawing 625,957 comments.
+USDA's draft Environmental Impact Statement and proposed rule — originally targeted for March 2026, then Spring — are delayed and now expected by end of summer 2026, accompanied by a second public comment period.
 A final decision is expected in late 2026.
-(Pew Charitable Trusts)
+(2026 Unified Agenda), (Pew Charitable Trusts)

 Official Context & Documentation